PressClub Middle East · Article.

-The global launch of the new BMW M2 will get underway in April 2023.
+The launch of the new BMW M2 will get underway in April 2023 in the Middle East and worldwide.
 It will be built alongside the new BMW 2 Series Coupé at the BMW Group’s San Luis Potosí plant in Mexico.

 Compact dimensions, extremely powerful proportions.